matheusrmribeiro/SocialDolphin/README.md

 A social media similar to Twitter made for dolphins to communicate and talk about their day and life stuffs.
 With this application they can create posts with a limited amount of characters and repost others' posts; Also they can quote a post giving their opinion about that thing.

+**ATTENTION** All user's data are mocked and there are some mocked posts but you can create some new posts.

 ## Technologies

 The project was structured based on **Clean Architecture** using **MVVM**.